TaylorBradley1234/NoSQL-Injection-Defense/README.md

 # nosql-injection-defense

+This is our team's final project for Web Security.
+This code creates a web login portal using MongoDB that is vulnerable to NoSQL injection.
+Then, we patch the vulnerability using Natural Language Processing techniques to train and classify potentially malicious inputs.

 ## How to set up your own MongoDB (3 ways):
 1. I've sent out invitations to your jhu emails, so you should have access to the cloud MongoDB database.
 Lmk if you have not received it or are having issues using it.